astrochr/Spark-Showcase/Readme.md

 🔬 Research Contributions

 The Immune System Framework
-Spark introduced an entirely original conceptual model for AI safety: treating quality filtering as an immune system.
+Spark introduced an interesting model for AI safety: treating quality filtering as an immune system.
 Just as biological immune systems protect organisms from pathogens, Spark's Critic service acts as an immune response—detecting low-quality outputs (pathogens) and preventing them from contaminating long-term memory (the organism).

 The mapping: